What is an estate agent’s valuation?

 - assessing title deed provisions, servitude, and other legal factors;

-- determining the viability of improvement to unlock further profits; and
+- determining the viability of improvements to unlock further profits; and

-- analyzing and predicting – based on buyer behaviour;
+- analyzing and predicting – based on present buyer behaviour;

 amongst many other factors.

-As a professional real estate practitioner, I focus on the details which many overlook and this allows me to get a very clear idea of the property’s maximum price potential and the strategies and tactics will secure not only an optimal price but also on the best terms possible.
+As a professional real estate practitioner, I focus on the details which can be overlooked and this allows me to get a very clear idea of the property’s maximum price potential, and the strategies and tactics will secure not only an optimal price but also on the best terms possible.

 What is the process?

 - Click on the link below and complete the form – it will request contact information – please provide the address of the property you would like valued in the comments section;